Steve Scott, Blogger on Voting and Elections, “Getting more people to vote in free and fair elections.” Sarasota

 Some people say the Great Compromise was to satisfy the Southern slave states.
 Some say it was to satisfy the needs of the small stares who were afraid of always being outvoted by the big states.
 The real reason was good old fashioned political extortion.
 The small states threatened to leave the Convention if they didn’t get their way on equal representation in the Senate.
-If they left the a convention there would be no new Constitution.
-No new Constitution and the United Stares of America would have dissolved into 3-4 idependent countries,(New England, the Southern slave states and the middle Atlantic states of New York, Pennsylvania, New Jersey and Delaware, and probably New York becoming its own country.
-While one or two I dependent countries, probably aligned with foreign countries like Spain, France or even Great Britain.
+If they left the convention there would be no new Constitution.
+No new Constitution and the United Stares of America would have dissolved into 4 idependent countries,(New England, the Southern slave states and the middle Atlantic states of Pennsylvania, New Jersey and Delaware, and probably New York becoming its own country.
+While one or two of the split off countries aligning with foreign countries like Spain, France or even Great Britain.

 The large states believed the threat by the small states to leave the convention was real and so they caved in on this issue.
 And that’s the real reason the U.S. Senate is apportioned equally by state and not by the more democratic method of representation by population.